omega9656/learn-code/docs/learn/unit5/classes.md

 ## Applications

-You might be wondering why classes are so important or useful.
-Well, similar to methods, they allow us to avoid repeating code.
-Classes are also easy to maintain and are an intuitive model for things in real life.
+### Why Classes

+You may be thinking, why do I need to write classes though?
+Can't I just put everything in the `main` method and turn fields into regular old variables?
+Can't I just write regular old `static` methods and call them in `main`?

+Well, yes, you could do that.
+But it's just unwieldy, results in a lot of repeated code, and is generally harder to maintain.
+Writing classes is an intuitive way to represent every aspect of something in real life.
+So do it!

+If you're still not convinced, you can take a look at [WhyClasses.java]({{ site.github.repository_url }}/tree/master/src/com/omegarobotics/unit5/lessons/WhyClasses.java).

 So far, our class fields have been primitive types.
-However, you can have classes with fields that are other classes!
+However, you can have classes which make up other classes!
 This is called _composition_ because there are classes that are part of a "bigger" class.
 You can read more about composition (a special type of _aggregation_) [here](https://www.geeksforgeeks.org/association-composition-aggregation-java/).

 ### Toaster